kumab2221/LOGPY/README.md

 ```

 ### During Operation
-In the operating environment, Logger is set to OFF to minimize the impact on performance.
+In the operating environment, Logger or ThreadSafeLogger is set to OFF to minimize the impact on performance.
 From then on, Logger's methods will not output anything.

 ```py
 Logger.enabled = False